geo-global-ecosystem-atlas/cross-reference-tables/README.md

 ### ReadMe

-Repo to house crosswalk tables for GEO Atlas
+This repository houses all crosswalk tables and associated extraction code for datasets incorporated into the Global Ecosystems Atlas.

 ### Further information:
 For any further information about this repository please contact [Nick Murray](nicholas.murray@jcu.edu.au) or [Ben Cresswell](benjamin.cresswell@jcu.edu.au).